 Secure Shell (SSH) public key authentication can be used to access the codec.

-Off: The SSH public key is not allowed.
+Value space: Off/On Off: The SSH public key is not allowed.
 On: The SSH public key is allowed.

 NetworkServices Telnet Mode

 Telnet is a network protocol used on the Internet or Local Area Network (LAN) connections.